- Purchase the complete Expat Arrivals Angola Guide (PDF)

 With one of the most economically unequal societies in the world, many new arrivals will find that the contrast between the 'haves' and 'have-nots' is one of the biggest causes of culture shock in Angola.

 Inequality in Angola

 That said, for the rich and connected, Luanda is an El Dorado-like place.
 The pot-holed streets are jammed with an astounding array of expensive cars taking their owners to exquisite restaurants overlooking marinas full of yachts and luxury speedboats.
 In contrast, the streets are also home to groups of children willing to wash cars in exchange for something to eat, and people scraping together a meagre income to survive.

 Language barrier in Angola

-Portuguese is the official language and very few outside of the oil and gas industry are likely to speak or understand English.
+Portuguese is the official language and few locals outside of the oil and gas industry are likely to speak or understand English.

 Angolan society is largely closed to foreigners and relationships are, on the whole, restricted to the workplace.
 Without a good command of Portuguese, attempts at interaction are often unfruitful, and making friends outside of the expat community can be challenging.